Beach-Walk/ImgScrape/README.md

 # ImgScrape
 VSCO image scraper.
-Scrapes images on profile at highest quality using Selenium & BeautifulSoup.
+Scrapes images on a profile at highest quality using Selenium & BeautifulSoup.
 Written in Python3.

 ## Limitations
 - Currently only works on VSCO profiles